 9. Update the DNS server regularly

 Cyber adversaries will always seek to exploit the security vulnerabilities present in the DNS server software.
-DNS continues to be a prime target of attacks since compromising it enables adversaries to use the DNS server for data exfiltration and command and control attacks.
+DNS is a prime target of attacks since it enables adversaries to use the DNS server for data exfiltration and command and control attacks.
 The risks underscore the essence of ensuring the DNS server software has the latest software updates to prevent attacks.
 However, the independent server design can cause challenges in installing timely updates and security updates since the process is done on a per-server basis.
 The best strategy for installing architecture-wide updates is by opting for a centrally managed solution.
 Besides, since DNS servers are resilient and do not provide warnings once they are outdated, organizations must be proactive in deploying the security patches.

 10. Ensure the recursive DNS queries have response time limits

-Companies should ensure to use response rate limiting as a way of throttling the speed through which authoritative name servers respond to queries made from a specific IP address.
+Companies should ensure to use response rate limiting to throttle the speed through which authoritative name servers respond to queries made from a specific IP address.
 Most name server programs, such as NSD, Knot, and Bind 9.6.4 or later, support response rate limiting.
 A name server uses the response rate limiting to remember the times it has responded with the same answer to the same querier.
 Once the rate exceeds the pre-configured threshold, the name server takes longer to send a response.
 Therefore, the name server will not be able to respond to queries any faster than the configured threshold.
 A name server compliant to the response rate limiting thus becomes immune to various DDoS attack types.

 11. Hide the primary DNS server